pawelkowalak/berrybot/README.md

 * https://botland.com.pl/raspberry-pi-hat-kontrolery-silnikow-i-serw/3476-pimotor-dwukanalowy-sterownik-silnikow-nakladka-do-raspberry-pi.html

 **Battery pack** is needed to give enough power for DC motors.
-I've tried using provided chassis for AA batteries, but motors barelly moved.
+I've tried using provided chassis for AA batteries, but motors barely moved.
 I'm using 1300mAh, 7.4V LiPo pack now and it lasts for 30mins of fun or few hours of idling.

 * https://www.sparkfun.com/products/11856